ever-been/everDoc/src/book/markdown/extensions.md

 #### Query / Answer {#user.extension.storageex.qa}
 <!-- TODO javadoc link -->
 The other type of requests that *Storage* supports are queries.
 They are synchronous and a *Query* is always answered with a *QueryAnswer*.
 In order to support queries, you could implement all the querying mechanics by yourself (if you wish to do that, see the [Task API](#user.taskapi.querying) for more details), but that's not necessary.
-The [QueryTranslator](#) adaptor is designed to help you interpret queries without having to go through all of the query structure.
+The [QueryTranslator](#) adapter is designed to help you interpret queries without having to go through all of the query structure.

 <!-- TODO javadoc link -->
 The preferred way of interpreting queries is to create a [QueryRedactor](#) and implementation (or several, in fact).
 The *QueryRedactor* class designed to help you construct database-specific query interpretations using callbacks.
 This way, you instantiate the *QueryTranslator*, call its *interpret* method passing it your instance of the *QueryRedactor* and the *QueryTranslator* calls the appropriate methods on your *QueryRedactor*.
 Once configured, your *QueryRedactor* can be used to assemble and perform the expected query.
 There are additional interfaces that can help you in the process ([QueryRedactorFactory](), [QueryExecutor]() and [QueryExecutorFactory]()).